Skip to main content

 Written by Justine Rosenblat

 The candidate assessment report is your primary tool for making data-driven hiring decisions.
-While manual review is often a key part of the process, Canditech’s AI Auto-Scoring provides an immediate layer of insight, offering a standardized evaluation of candidate responses for Open-Text and Video questions.
+While manual review is often a key part of the process, Canditech’s AI Auto-Scoring provides an immediate layer of insight, offering a standardized evaluation of candidate responses for Open-Text, Video, and Coding questions.

 Understanding how to read these results, explore the underlying logic, and apply your own judgment is essential for a seamless grading experience.

 Before diving into the results, it’s helpful to know which "lens" the AI is using to evaluate your candidates.
-Canditech offers three distinct auto-scoring modes: Pre-built agent for specific skills (e.g. Conflict Resolution, Language Proficiency), Example Answers, and Custom Agents, which allows you to define your own specific rubric.
+Canditech offers two distinct auto-scoring modes: Pre-built Agents and Custom Agents.

 For an in-depth guide into the AI Auto-Scoring options offered by Canditech, click here.